DariaUtkinaEj/amo-leads-getter/README.md

 1. Clone this repository: git clone https://github.com/DariaUtkinaEj/amo-leads-getter
 2. Copy .env file: cp .env.example .env
 3. Set the environment variables in .env file
 4. This and all next commands should be run in / project directory.
+Install composer dependencies: run: composer install
-Run migration: php artisan migrate
+5. Run migration: php artisan migrate
-5. Run this command to get data from amo api: php artisan update:lead
+6. Run this command to get data from amo api: php artisan update:lead

 // Using OpenServer, PgAdmin or Adminer you can see database with all tables in your web browser.
 OR you should RUN this command to check database: pg_dump -U postgres -W postgres > /path/name.sql .
 Set path and name as you wish.